 Soft shell or hardtop roof tent?

 There’s no easy answer to this question and ultimately it will come down to what works best for you.
-Therefore, rather than waffle on about the subject we thought we would create pros and cons lists for each of the roof tent types.
+Therefore, rather than waffle on about the subject we thought we would create the pros and cons for each roof tent type.
 This means you can review the benefits of each rooftop tent and pick what’s important to you.